-Chapter 3 - Financial Support for PhD Students
+Chapter 3 - PhD Program: Financial Support

-Note: Professional Master's in Statistics (MSTAT): Procedures and policies for MSTAT students are slightly different than those for the PhD. students; please refer to chapter 6 for specific elements of MSTAT guidance.
+Note: Professional Master's in Statistics (MSTAT): Procedures and policies for MSTAT students are slightly different than those for the PhD.
+Students.
+Please refer to chapter 6 for specific elements of MSTAT guidance.

 Rice is unusual in that relatively few graduate students support themselves entirely by teaching.
 Almost all STAT graduate students receive stipends and tuition waivers - either from the university, or from an external research grant awarded to a STAT faculty member, or from Graduate Fellowships awarded to the student.
 As a result, the main focus of our students is preparing for and learning to carry out research in statistics.